33rd Operations Group: World War II

 Meanwhile, the group's ground echelon sailed for Morocco aboard the USS Susan B. Anthony (AP-72).
-Shortly after the squadron's arrival in North Africa, a provisional "J Squadron", commanded by Lt.
+Shortly after the squadron's arrival in North Africa, a provisional "J Squadron" was organized, commanded by Lt.
 Col. Philip Cochran, at Rabat.
 The squadron was organized to provide an advanced replacement center for aircraft and pilots.
 On 6 December, the 58th squadron moved forward to Thelepte Airfield, where it became the first American air unit stationed in Tunisia.

 The unit operated with Twelfth Air Force in the Mediterranean theater until February 1944, providing close air support for ground forces, and bombing and strafing personnel concentrations, port installations, fuel dumps, bridges, highways, and rail lines.
 The 33d received a Distinguished Unit Citation for action on 15 January 1943 when nine German Junkers Ju 88 bombers escorted by four Italian Macchi C.202 fighters attempted to knock out the group's base at Thelepte.
 Group airplanes on combat air patrol drove off the escorting fighters.
 Other group planes took off while the field was being bombed.
 The group destroyed eight of the attackers, and the ninth was shot down by antiaircraft fire.

 In May 1943 the 99th Fighter Squadron, the first AAF unit to enter combat with black personnel, was attached to the group, and again from August to October 1943.
 It took part in the reduction of Pantelleria and flew patrol missions while Allied troops landed after surrender of the enemy's garrison.
 It also participated in the invasion and conquest of Sicily by supporting landings at Salerno.
 The group supported additional landings in southern Italy, and the beachhead at Anzio.

 After moving to India in February 1944, the group trained with Lockheed P-38 Lightnings and Republic P-47 Thunderbolts.
 It then moved to China where it continued training and flew patrol and intercept missions.
 Upon returning to India in September 1944, it flew dive bombing and strafing missions in Burma until the Allied campaigns in that area had been completed.